 After getting a hold of Wes Ball's short film, Ruin, Fox Studios felt it was appropriate to let Ball direct The Maze Runner.
 Originally a novel from James Dashner, The Maze Runner just may be the next great post-apocalyptic film to come out.
 Scripting and production is already set to begin.
 Ruin began as a successful short film from Ball, but he paired with Fox and sold it, now forming a partnership with Fox.
+The first thing that brought my attention to this article was seeing something included with Fox Studios.
+I always like to know what's going on within the company mainly because my family has been working there for almost 30 years now.
+I always want to see what's new, and for all I know it could be a production my family members may be working on.

 The impact of this news of The Maze Runner being made on me, as a consumer, would be pure entertainment.
 Generally I enjoy watching movies based off of dystopian societies, and having cruel new ideas.
 I just find it entertaining to see what someone could think of.
 I have read the novel by Dashner before, so I want to see if Ball's screen version will be accurate.
 Most movies that are based off of books, in my opinion, are either really good or just terrible, so I want to see if my expectations will be succeeded or not.